torvalds/linux/Documentation/admin-guide/cifs/usage.rst

 configured for Unix Extensions (and the client has not disabled /proc/fs/cifs/LinuxExtensionsEnabled).
-In addition the mount option ``mapposix`` can be used on CIFS (vers=1.0) to force the mapping of illegal Windows/NTFS/SMB characters to a remap range (this mount parm is the default for SMB3).
+In addition the mount option ``mapposix`` can be used on CIFS (vers=1.0) to force the mapping of illegal Windows/NTFS/SMB characters to a remap range (this mount parameter is the default for SMB3).
 This remap (``mapposix``) range is also compatible with Mac (and "Services for Mac" on some older Windows).